-Mary Smith, Vice President of Marketing wi that I contact you directly regarding my inte Assistant position with your organization. on file in Human Resources, Ms. Smith felt t aware of my unique qualifications and avail I have enclosed my resume for your conside
+Mary Smith, Vice President of Marketing with Do-It Corporation, suggested that I contact you directly regarding my interest in an Administrative Assistant position with your organization.
+Although my resume is actively on file in Human Resources, Ms. Smith felt that you would want to be made aware of my unique qualifications and availability.
+Consequently, I have enclosed my resume for your consideration.

-My background makes me a highly qualified more than four years of experience serving of large manufacturing company.
-My qualifica experience with the software used at Do-It C MS Office 200) proven customer service ski writing.
+My background makes me a highly qualified Administrative Assistant with more than four years of experience serving executive management for a large manufacturing company.
+My qualifications include extensive PC experience with the software used at Do-It Corp.
+(PowerPoint, Excel and MS Office 200\) proven customer service skills, itinerary planning and report writing.

-I will be in your area on August 20, 200(9 an opportunity to meet with you to discuss detail.
-I will plan to contact you to arrange you for your time and consideration.
+I will be in your area on August $20, 200{-}$ (9:00 - 3:00), and would appreciate an opportunity to meet with you to discuss my qualifications in greater detail.
+I will plan to contact you to arrange a possible meeting time.
+Thank you for your time and consideration.